 If you need your items as soon as possible, there may no way to avoid shipping via air.
 Since shipping by sea often takes longer than two weeks to arrive, make sure you plan accordingly.
 Alternatively, if you’re not in a hurry or a friend or family member is helping you, shipping by sea could be ideal.

-Relocations package and the fine print
+Relocation packages and the fine print

 We recommend taking time to carefully review your new employer’s relocation package policy.
 Make sure you know precisely what’s considered an approved expense and what’s excluded.
-While you may think that specialty packing and moving of your grand piano should be covered, this may not be the case.
+While you may think that speciality packing and moving of your grand piano should be covered, this may not be the case.